The Great Glacial Adventure

 Small group - up to 8 guests.

-Sleeping bags, sleeping pads tents and cooking equipment (You are welcome to bring your own if you would like).
+Sleeping bags, sleeping pads tents and cooking equipment included (you are welcome to bring your own if you would like).

 Our staff will help with carrying the group equipment.

-The trip starts at Stewart's Lodge in Nimpo Lake on July 23rd, 2020 where we'll spend the night.
+The trip starts at Stewart's Lodge in Nimpo Lake on XXXX, 2022 where we'll spend the night.

-* You are more them welcome to ask for our assistance in booking the nights of July 23rd, 2020 and July 28th, 2020 in Nimpo Lake or Anahim Lake.
+* You are more them welcome to ask for our assistance in booking the nights of XXXX, 2022 and XXXX, 2022 into Nimpo Lake or Anahim Lake.

 * There are more sleeping options at Anahim Lake.